Skip to content

 • Pour undiluted white vinegar into a spray bottle.

-• Spray generously onto affected surfaces, focusing on grout lines and corners.
+• Spray generously onto affected areas (especially grout lines and corners).

 3. Baking soda paste